vallard/K8sServerless/kubernetes/README.md

 kubectl create -f ngx1-ing.yaml
 ```

-Assuming you were able to change the `ngx` to `svc` then you will be able to see that it is routing to your backend pods:
+Assuming you were able to change the `ngx` to `svc` then you will be able to see that now it is routing to your backend pods:

 ```
 kubectl get ing